 The Student Council is the executive authority of the Student Union, consisting of 14 executive officers elected through campus-wide elections and three appointed committee members.
 The Student Council follows its constitution and by-laws in decisions made by members and the council.
-The constitution and by-laws are written and amended by the Student Council and approved/endorsed by the Vice Provost for Student Life and the Chancellor.
-The Vice Provost for Student Life advises the Student Council.
+The constitution and by-laws are written and amended by the Student Council and approved/endorsed by the Executive Director of Student Experience and the Chancellor.
+The Executive Director of Student Experience advises the Student Council.